hplgit/DrawFunction/README.md

-draw-function
+draw_function
 =============

 Utility for interactive drawing of functions in a GUI and export of (smoothed) discrete data for use in simulations.
 Based on Matplotlib.
 Can add plots for results from simulations.